WyGuyyy/WeAreGoing/README.md

 This was a quick webapp I hacked together over a Saturday.
 It is simple enough - a one page application for donating a dollar a week to a designated content creator.
 It is no longer running live, but you can check out the small codebase here.
 It have a real-time ticker to track dollars donated for the week as well as a PayPal button that calls PayPals payment API to carry out a donation transaction using
 PayPals lite client to allow the user to login and submit a donation through their PayPal account.
 It also offers the ability to pay as a guest using a card.
+At the bottom of the page there is a field to enter your email to subscribe to weekly newsletters which were delivered via MailChimp.
+The subscription was handled through the Springboot API.

 Seeing as the backend API is no longer running and the Database has been shut down, the real-time ticker will not be active and the content creator information will not appear.